X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Formalism

-This section briefly describes the axion emission rate from the Cooper pair breaking and formation (PBF) process~\cite{Keller_2013,Sedrakian_2016} inside the NS core.
-To calculate the axion production rates in the NS core, the prerequisites are the temperature profiles in the core, the metric (from modified TOV equations), the critical temperature profiles, and the neutron and proton Fermi's momenta profile (which, in turn, depends on the EoSs).
-The axion emission rate due to the neutron S-wave pairing from the Cooper pair-breaking formation (PBF) is given by~\cite{Sedrakian_2016}:
+This section briefly describes the axion emission rate from the Cooper pair breaking and formation (PBF) process~\cite{Keller_2013,PhysRevD.93.065044} inside the NS core.
+To calculate the axion production rates in the cores, the prerequisites are the temperature profiles (from modified TOV equations), metric, critical temperature profiles, and neutron and proton Fermi's momenta profile (which depends on the EoSs).
+The axion emission rate due to the neutron S-wave pairing is given by~\cite{PhysRevD.93.065044}: